protontypes/open-sustainable-technology/README.md

 - [Bionomia](https://github.com/bionomia/bionomia) - Parse people names from biodiversity occurrence data, apply basic regular expressions and heuristics to disambiguate them, and to make these occurrence records as entities that can be claimed by people via ORCID.

 ### Conservation and Restoration

+> **What?** The study of biodiversity degradation and loss, and how this loss can be prevented and restored.

+> **How?** These tools help identify and optimize conservation and restoration projects; model habitat connectivity; track ecosystem degradation; and monitor progress on protected areas and restored habitats.

 - [worldpa](https://github.com/FRBCesab/worldpa) - R interface to the World Database on Protected Areas.
 - [pywdpa](https://github.com/ghislainv/pywdpa) - Python interface to the World Database on Protected Areas.
 - [wdpar](https://github.com/prioritizr/wdpar) - R Interface to the World Database on Protected Areas.